ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 </details>

 ---

-7. Suppose that we examine $100$ newborn puppies and the $95%$ confidence interval for their average weight is $[0.9, 1.1]$ pounds.
+Q. Suppose that we examine $100$ newborn puppies and the $95%$ confidence interval for their average weight is $[0.9, 1.1]$ pounds.
 Which of the following statements is true?
 1. Given a random newborn puppy, its weight has a $95%$ chance of being between $0.9$ and $1.1$ pounds.
 1. If we examine another $100$ newborn puppies, their mean has a $95%$ chance of being in that interval.
 1. We're $95\\%$ confident that this interval captured the true mean weight.

 <details><summary><b>Answer</b></summary>